mcchrish/vim-no-color-collections/README.md

 # Vim no color collections

-A list of Vim color themes with barely any colors.
+A list of Vim colorschemes with barely any colors.
 Go ahead, compare and **contrast**.

 ### [pgdouyon/vim-yin-yang](https://github.com/pgdouyon/vim-yin-yang)